basavaraj-hampiholi/text_classification/README.md

-# DBpedia: Sentence Classification using Conv Nets
+# DBpedia: Text Classification using Conv Nets

 ## Overview
 This repo contains the code for text classification on DBpedia dataset.